Back to Blog

 The Summons

 The summons is the official court document that formally begins the lawsuit.
 It informs the defendant of the claim against them and compels their appearance in court on a specified date and time.
-The clerk will examine the documents provided and, if they are in order, will assist the claimant in drawing up the summons.

 5